Za'atar Health Benefis and other FAQ - EatZaatar.com

 No. There are no universal standards on what may be called zaatar (the mixture).
 The choice, proportion, and quality of ingredients vary immensely from one brand and mix to another.

-What is the recipe ingredients of zaatar?
+What are the ingredients in zaatar?

 What are health benefits of zaatar?